pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

    issue on the read side, by making sure the data is self-synchronising.
 2. Use `fdatasync` to keep a tight leash on the kernel's write buffering, while making sure to align write-out requests to avoid partial blocks.
+3. Trigger periodic maintenance, including `fdatasync`, with memoryless probabilistic counting.
-3. Erase old data by punching holes, again, with alignment to avoid zero-ing out partial blocks... and without ever going much more than 1 TB behind EOF.
+4. Erase old data by punching holes, again, with alignment to avoid zero-ing out partial blocks... and without ever going much more than 1 TB behind EOF.
-4. Treat each log file like a ring buffer modulo 1 TB, and shrink large files in muttliple 1 TB increments to avoid running into file system limits with sparse files.
+5. Treat each log file like a ring buffer modulo 1 TB, and shrink large files in muttliple 1 TB increments to avoid running into file system limits with sparse files.